-In a recent Instagram post, Artemis explained her reason for training to become the fittest, strongest version of herself.
+In an Instagram post, Artemis explained her reason for training to become the fittest, strongest version of herself.

 After reading the emergency procedures guide on an airplane, Artemis experienced something that is extremely rare after reading those mind-numbing, yet very important, instructions — she was excited!

 According to the instructions, in the case of an emergency, Artemis would have to lift a 50-lb. airplane door.
 That 50-lb. is the exact amount of weight that Artemis uses in her regular kettlebell training.